BobBuildTool/bob/doc/manpages/bob-archive.rst

 -------

 ``-l, --local``
-    Instead of working with the archives defined in the user configuration, the command will operate in the working directory.
+    Instead of working with the archives defined in the user configuration, the command will operate in the current working directory.
 This can be useful for automated tasks running on a server.
 Make sure to have write access to the working directory.

 ``-a, --all``
     Execute the command on all suitable archives defined in the user configuration.

 ``-b, --backend NAME``
     `NAME` is the name of the archive defined in the user configuration.
     Multiple archives may be provided by repeatedly using `-b`.
 The command is executed on all of those archives.

 ``--dry-run``
     Do not actually delete any artifacts but show what would get removed.